-Langford B holds the largest gathering spaces in the college, where presentations, exhibits and events are often held.
-Additionally, the college’s Woodshop is housed in the building.
+Langford B holds the largest gathering spaces in the school, where presentations, exhibits and events are often held.
+Additionally, the school’s Woodshop is housed in the building.

 Preston Geren Auditorium